ghorbani-mohammad/Crawler-Framework/README.md

 - For production you can use ```docker-compose -f docker-compose-prod.yml up```.
 - I've used gunicorn to served the requests.
 - For serving static files, I've used Nginx.
 Checkout crawler_api_nginx.conf configuration.
-- I've used selenium hub(grid) to provide multiple browser session at same time.
+- I've used selenium hub(grid) to provide multiple browser sessions at same time.

 ---
 ### Crawler Framework